LIONs: An Empirically Optimized Approach to Align Language Models: Alignment Procedure Analysis

 \subsection{Offline Preference Learning}

 Following prior work, we use DPO \cite{rafailov2023direct} and continue training from the last iteration of SFT from \Cref{subsec:Supervied Finetuning}.
+We selected DPO for our study because it is one of the most widely used algorithms for preference optimization \cite{tunstall2023zephyr,jiang2024mixtralexperts,yang2023baichuan2openlargescale,yuan2024selfrewardinglanguagemodels}, despite the recent appearance of many alternatives \cite{meng2024simpo,gorbatovski2024trdpo,ethayarajh2024kto}.
 We then compare different training settings such as choosing sequence length/reference model; tuning beta; scaling offline alignment; and filtering preference datasets.

 \paragraph{Choosing Sequence Length/Reference Model} Popular implementations of DPO \cite{alignment_handbook2023,tunstall2023zephyr} use a sequence length of 1024, and a reference model $\piref=\pisft$.
 However, many recent work differs in this setting: using either a longer sequence length \cite{meng2024simpo}, or a different reference model \cite{rafailov2023direct,gorbatovski2024trdpo}.
-We compare these configurations by training Gemma-2b on a 10k subset from the mixture dataset and evaluating on OpenLLM and Arena-Hard-Auto*.
+We compare these configurations by training Gemma-2b on a \emph{10k randomly sampled subset} from the mixture dataset and evaluating on OpenLLM and Arena-Hard-Auto*.
 Specially, we measure the impact of 1) using a longer sequence length of 2048, and 2) using different reference models proposed by prior work.
-The latter includes using $\pisft$ after additional SFT on the chosen responses (denoted as \emph{$\piref$=SFT chosen}); $\pisft$ after additional DPO on the 10k subset (denoted as \emph{$\piref$=DPO}); and using a stronger model such as LLaMA-3-8b (denoted as \emph{$\piref$=LLaMA-3-8b}).
+The latter includes using $\pisft$ after further SFT on all chosen responses in the 10k subset (denoted as \emph{$\piref$=SFT chosen}); $\pisft$ after additional DPO training on the 10k subset (denoted as \emph{$\piref$=DPO}); and using a stronger model such as LLaMA-3-8b (denoted as \emph{$\piref$=LLaMA-3-8b}).

 \Cref{tbl:seq-len-n-ref-model} shows that training with a longer sequence length of 2048 significantly improves performance on both benchmarks.
 We believe this is because multi-turn chat data are intrinsically long, and that longer responses may contain more complex reasoning compared to shorter answers \cite{zhao2024longismore}.
 We also find using different reference models such as \emph{$\piref$=SFT chosen} or \emph{$\piref$=DPO} slightly improves performance.
 However, as these methods require additional training, for simplicity we use $\piref=\pisft$ for the rest of the experiments.